atman-33/mcp-terminal-runner/README.md

 - **Echo Tool**: Echoes back any message you provide
 - Built with TypeScript and the official MCP SDK
 - Input validation using Zod schemas
-- Development tools: Biome for linting/formatting, Husky for git hooks
+- Development tools: Ultracite for linting/formatting, Husky for git hooks

 ## Installation